TMAJ Server Setup

 Congratulations!
 You are finished installing TMAJ.

-Additional Questions
+Problems or Additional Questions

 Please feel free to contact us about any questions on comments you may